 XTLPlus/XTLTouch 265LTE-A v192 8/23/18

-- The Dealer Admin site can be used to update XR150/550, XTLplus and XTLTouch panels over network or cell, and XT30/50 panels if the panel is Level M or higher.
+- The Dealer Admin site can be used to update XR150/550, XTLPlus/XTLTouch and Dualcom panels over network or cell, Com series communicators over network or cell, and XT30/50 panels if the panel is hardware Level M or higher.
 This can be done individually or with the Bulk Update option.

 - A 399 serial cable can be used to update any of our systems using Remote Link, this includes the CellCom/iCom/DualCom communicators.
 Refer to the Remote Link help files for details on connecting.